cpampalone/EasyWeather/README.md

 EasyWeather is a web based app that gets weather forecasts for your area and gives recommendations for your day.

 ### Data Sources
-EasyWeather only uses open, free APIs for weather, location, and other data provided by government agencies.
+EasyWeather only uses open, free APIs for weather, location, and other data.
 * NOAA's weather API for forecast data
 * FCC's census API for reverse geocoding
+* open-iconic for the favicon

-### Required Features
+### Planned Features
 * Better qualitative forecast display
 * Recommendations display
 * Forecast based graphics